Aeëtes: Family

-According to others, he was the brother of Perses, a king of Tauris, husband of his niece Hecate, and father of Medea, Chalciope and Absyrtus.
-Yet other versions make Aeëtes a native of Corinth and son of Ephyra, an Oceanid, or else of a certain Antiope.
+One version of the myth, makes Aeëtes a native of Corinth and son of Ephyra, an Oceanid, or else of a certain Antiope.
 Asterope was also one of the possible mothers of Aeëtes.
 (For a comparative table of Aeëtes' family, see below).

 Mythology

 Foundation of Colchis

 Pausanias states that, according to the poet Eumelos, Aeëtes was the son of Helios (from northern Peloponnesus) and brother of Aloeus.
 Helios divided the land he ruled, and he gave Aloeus the part in Asopia (see Asopus) and Aeëtes the part of Ephyra (Corinth).
 Later, Aeëtes gave his kingdom to Bounos, a son of Hermes and Alkidameia, and went to Colchis, a country in western Caucasus.
 When Bounos died, Epopeus, a son of Aloeus who ruled in Asopia, became king of Ephyra too.
 Aeëtes built a new colony in Colchis, near the mouth of the large river Phasis, and called it Aea.

 Flight of two siblings

 Phrixus, son of Athamas and Nephele, along with his twin, Helle, were hated by their stepmother, Ino.
 Ino hatched a devious plot to get rid of the twins, roasting all the town's crop seeds so they would not grow.
 The local farmers, frightened of famine, asked a nearby oracle for assistance.
 Ino bribed the men sent to the oracle to lie and tell the others that the oracle required the sacrifice of Phrixus but before they were able to kill him, Phrixus and Helle were rescued by a golden ram sent by Nephele, their natural mother.
 Helle fell off the ram into the Hellespont (which was named after her) and died, but Phrixus survived all the way to Colchis, where Aeëtes took him in and treated him kindly, giving Phrixus his daughter Chalciope in marriage.
 In gratitude, Phrixus gave the king the golden fleece of the ram, which Aeëtes hung on a tree in his kingdom.
 Aeëtes dedicated the golden fleece to Ares.
-Phrixus thus lived at the court of Aeëtes for a long time but one day Aeëtes learned from an oracle that he would die at the hands of a descendant of Aeolus and so he killed Phryxus.
+Phrixus thus lived at the court of Aeëtes for a long time.
+In Hyginus' account, one day Aeëtes learned from an oracle that he would die at the hands of a descendant of Aeolus and so he killed Phryxus.
 His sons, on the other hand, managed to return to Orchomenus.